There is still a lot of summer left to enjoy!

 For Fresh Color

-There is still a lot of summer left to enjoy!
-If the pots of flowers and hanging baskets put out early season are looking haggard or have dried out during your vacation, replace them with fresh colorful pots of zinnias, dahlias, coleus, and potato vine.
-There are plenty of choices for livening things up for the next al fresco dinner party or day around the pool or patio.
+If flower pots and hanging baskets from earlier in the season look haggard or have dried out, replace them with fresh, colorful zinnias, dahlias, coleus, and potato vine.
+There are still plenty of blooming annuals to choose from to help liven things up for the next dinner party or pool day.

 For the Lawn & Landscape